+time and the personal content of the part

 Management Fee 1.24%

 Distribution and Service (12b-1) Fees None

-Other Expenses(2) 0.00%
+Other Expenses (2) 0.00%

 Total Annual Fund Operating Expenses 1.24%

-Less: Fee Waiver(3) (0.10)%
+Less: Fee Waiver (3) (0.10)%

-Total Annual Fund Operating Expenses After Fee Waiver(3) 1.14%
+Total Annual Fund Operating Expenses After Fee Waiver (3) 1.14%

-- The Fund's adviser will pay, or require a sub-adviser to pay, all expenses incurred by the Fund (except for advisory fees and sub-advisory fees, as the case may be) excluding interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), and litigation expenses, and other non-routine or extraordinary expenses. - Based on estimated amounts for the current fiscal year. - The Fund's investment adviser, Tidal Investments LLC (the "Adviser"), has agreed to reduce its unitary management fee (which includes all expenses incurred by the Fund except for interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, extraordinary expenses, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act (collectively, the "Excluded Expenses")) to 1.14% of the Fund's average daily net assets through at least February 28, 2025.
-This agreement may be terminated only by, or with the consent of, the Board of Trustees (the "Board") of Tidal Trust II

-(the "Trust"), on behalf of the Fund, upon sixty (60) days' written notice to the Adviser.
+- The Fund's investment adviser, Tidal Investments LLC (the "Adviser") will pay, or require a sub-adviser to pay, all expenses incurred by the Fund (except for advisory fees and sub-advisory fees, as the case may be) excluding interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the Investment Company Act of 1940, as amended (the "1940 Act"), and litigation expenses, and other non-routine or extraordinary expenses. - Based on estimated amounts for the current fiscal year. - The Fund's investment adviser, Tidal Investments LLC (the "Adviser"), has agreed to reduce its unitary management to 1.14% of the Fund's average daily net assets through at least October 14, 2025.
+This agreement may be terminated only by, or with the consent of, the Board of Trustees (the "Board") of Tidal Trust II (the "Trust"), on behalf of the Fund, upon sixty (60) days' written notice to the Adviser.
 This Agreement may not be terminated by the Adviser without the consent of the Board.
 The fee waiver is not subject to recoupment.